 If you’re living with bipolar disorder, you’ve likely experienced mood swings between mania (elevated mood) and depression (low mood).
 But bipolar disorder can come with other symptoms, including bipolar psychosis — periods when it’s difficult to tell what’s real and what’s not.

+Bipolar psychosis is typically linked to bipolar 1 disorder.
 Around 63 percent of people with bipolar 1 disorder have experienced bipolar psychosis.

 Psychosis is linked to a high risk of self-harm, suicidal thoughts, and harm to others.
 For this reason, you need to act quickly if you think you or a loved one may be entering a psychotic episode.

 The best way to manage psychosis is to recognize the early signs and get help.
+Here are some of the early signs of psychosis that you can look out for:

 If you think you or a loved one are experiencing psychotic symptoms, seek help right away.
 You can contact the 988 Suicide & Crisis Lifeline by calling or texting 988 or chatting online.